 News from the Call and Contact Centre Expo, 22- 23 November, ExCel, London

-Leaders focusing on customer experience and call centres, came together for the Call and Contact Centre Expo, on the 22 – 23 November at ExCel London, to form new partnerships and to tackle the most pressing issues facing call and call centres today.
+Leaders focusing on customer experience and call centres, came together for the Call and Contact Centre Expo, forming new partnerships and tackling the most pressing issues facing call and call centres today.

 Exhibitors included leading full solution UCaaS providers such as Gamma, 8 x 8 and Ring Central.
 With consultants from Injection Consulting and Solid Rock Consulting.
 Messaging platforms such as Twilio and WhatsApp, and voice technology specialists Verbio.

 There were a number of thought provoking, insightful speakers and a stand out panel discussion looking at the ‘future of the contact centre,’ which echoed the main themes throughout the show that day.
 With a brilliant mix of panellists, including representatives looking after customer experience, from companies such as the Cotswold Company, Oner Active, Air France KLM and Cut and Wrap.

 Panel agrees: agent churn most pressing issue for call centers

 With the aftermath of COVID, and the current economic crisis, the panel agreed that the most pressing challenge facing their call centers and customer experience, was the issue of recruiting and then retaining customer agents.